daniel-broadhead/daily-dev/notes/Week_4_Notes.md

 # Leetcode
 - Median of two sorted arrays.
 Touched on binary search and partitioning for time efficient soln.
-- 3 array problems. ##Come edit this when not fried
+- Array practice including pascal's triangle and Kadane's algorithm
-- learned some about the 3 power problem. ##REVIEW THIS AGAIN
+- learned some about the 3 power problem.
 - practice with re package. practice with indices and data types
+- 2 pointer problem with moving zeroes, tricky soln for my brain

 # DSA